Angelfire/Angelfire/README.md

 I'm a full time Frontend Engineer (Systems Engineering) living in Medellín, Colombia.

-Passionate JavaScript developer with more than 10 years of experience.
-I developed applications and web pages using open source technologies; I mainly work as a Frontend developer creating user interfaces and visualizing data.
+Passionate JavaScript Developer with more than 10 years of experience.
+I mainly work as a Frontend developer creating user interfaces and web apps using open source technologies

 I have experience with free platforms and operating systems Linux / OS X management with web trends knowledge, basic server management and computer information security...